enteas/EnteasWebDevOnboarding/README.md

 Fork this Git repository to create your own copy of the repository (How to fork using GitHub: https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 This will allow you to make changes to the repository without affecting the original repository.
 ![img-fork](assets/readme-images/github_fork.png "Fork a repo")

-Clone your forked repository to your local machine.
+Clone your forked repository to your local machine at an appropiate place (e.g C:\Users\yourUserName\Projects).
 This will create a local copy of the repository on your machine.
 If you need more information on how to clone a repository, please refer to the [Git](#git) section.

 While working at Enteas, most of your changes will be merged using Pull-Requests from your working branch.
 This will allow us to review your changes before merging them into the main branch.
 To understand the Pull-Request process, we suggest you create a new branch before committing and pushing your first changes.
 This will allow you to create a Pull-Request from your new branch to the main branch.
 You can then merge the Pull Request yourself via GitHub.